amitu/amitu.github.com/_posts/2015-04-23-life-advice-to-young-1-communicate-properly.md

 As a young individual you probably take pride on how fast you can type using all that dis s so kool, the SMS lingo.
 Lose it.
 User proper English.
 Which means first letter of sentence is capitalised.
-There is *EXACTLY ONE* space after a comma or a full-stop and ZERO before them.
+There is \*EXACTLY ONE\* space after a comma or a full-stop and ZERO before them.
 And all the sentences are full.
 There is proper tense.
 The spellings are correct.
+Read [Elements of Style](http://www.crockford.com/wrrrld/style.html), and follow it.

 Never be seen using that kind of crap.
 You can switch to that if you are talking to some person who uses that, may be to show understanding etc, but do not start